Welcome to GrantTree’s all-in-one guide to startup funding in the UK.

 If you’re interested in raising money from Friends, Family & Fools, check out this excellent resource from the Founders Institute.

-From R&D Tax Credits to Patent Box, Innovation Grants to Creative Industries Tax Reliefs, Britain’s government funding ecosystem is as vast and verdant as any other in the UK’s financial landscape.
+From R&D Tax Relief to Patent Box, Innovation Grants to Creative Industries Tax Reliefs, Britain’s government funding ecosystem is as vast and verdant as any other in the UK’s financial landscape.

 Calling on more than a decade’s experience in the government funding space, we have broken down the various schemes that are available to innovative startups in the UK.
 We’ve also explained which companies qualify for each scheme and how much funding you can expect to receive.

 If you want a better sense of which schemes are most suitable for your business right now, take a look at our Government Funding Timeline, which maps the schemes below against the different stages of startup and scaleup growth.

 R&D Tax Credits are a generous scheme that rewards eligible companies with financial incentives for performing research and development.

 Delivering more than £5 billion of funding a year, R&D Tax Relief works by reimbursing businesses up to 33% of their development costs like wages and subcontractor fees, as either a corporation tax reduction, a tax rebate, or a cash lump sum if they’re unprofitable.